hansake/Z180_Computer/README.md

 The connectors to the ATmega328P are intended to make it possible to use Arduino shields to add functionality to the Z180 computer.

+The ATmega328P Tx and Rx pins may be connected to the Z180 UART 1 Rx and Tx pins, or directly to one of the external RS-232 connector via one of MAX232 converters.

 My selection of components is mainly based on what I found in the component boxes tucked away in my basement.